barahona-research-group/MCF/README.md

 Our heuristic for scale selection is that robust partitions resolve many conflicts and are thus located at plateaus after dips in the total persistent conflict.

-To compute all MCF measures and store them in a results dictionary one can simply use the `compute_all_measures()` method.
+To compute all MCF measures and store them in a dictionary one can simply use the `compute_all_measures()` method.

 ```Python
 # initialise MCF object